ivpk/uapi/openapi/docs.md

 This will select data from both `City` and `Country` models, because `City/country` property is a Reference to the `Country` model.

-Joins can be used with for selecting, filtering, sorting and other places, where a property can be specified.
+Joins can be used with for selecting, filtering, sorting, and other places, where a property can be specified.